Skip to content

 Finally, score the board on those values at present and discuss how you might improve as a team.

-I am amazed how often CEOs I speak with have no idea what the job of a board really is.
+A second foundational element of a high-function startup board of directors lies in clear accountabilities.
+I am amazed how often CEOs I speak with have no idea what the actual job of a board member is.

 They might have even recruited people to their board, aside from investors, without providing any clear expectations on what the board member is actually signing up for.